"Nothing had prepared Nick for the sheer beauty of the village perched above the purpling sea..."

 Ridi arrived with Nick’s coffee.

-“You forgot the sugar,” Lydia said.
+“You forgot the milk and sugar,” Lydia said.

 “That’s okay,” Nick said.
 “I drink it black.”